We all know that stress is not good for you. Separate from the psychological effects, stress can damage your physical health. How, and why?

 What You Can Do to Reduce Stress

-First, identify your stress triggers: your work, your relationship, your financial situation, your habit of always running late?
-Or perhaps you’re facing major events in your life such as an upcoming move or a big anniversary celebration?
+Is stress caused by your work, your relationship, your financial situation, your habit of always running late?
+Or perhaps you’re facing a major event in your life such as an upcoming move or a big anniversary celebration?

 Information for this article was obtained from the Mayo Clinic.